Constitutional Court of Azerbaijan: Overview

-To ensure the supremacy of the Constitution of Azerbaijan and protect the fundamental rights and freedoms of individuals are the main objectives of the Court.
+The stated purpose of the court is to safeguard the Constitution of Azerbaijan and protect the fundamental rights and freedoms of individuals.

-The Constitution of Azerbaijan (adopted on November 12, 1995), interstate agreements (Azerbaijan is a party to), Law “On Constitutional Court” (adopted on December 23, 2003), other laws and the Rules of Procedure of the Constitutional Court are the legal basis for the activity of the Constitutional Court.

 The President of Azerbaijan, Milli Majlis, Cabinet of Ministers, Supreme Court of Azerbaijan, Prosecutor's Office of Azerbaijan, Ali Majlis of Nakhichevan Autonomous Republic, Courts, Individuals and Ombudsman may apply to Constitutional Court according to Constitution of Azerbaijan.
 The Constitutional Court can examine individual complaints by any person who alleges that his/her rights and freedoms have been violated by the normative legal act of the legislative and executive, the acts adopted by municipality or a court.

 Composition

+The president of Azerbaijan appoints the chairman and deputy chairman of Constitutional Court.
 The Constitutional Court was established on 14 July 1998.
 It is composed of 9 judges, appointed by the Milli Majlis upon recommendation of the president of the Republic.
 The judges are appointed for a period of 15 years, without possibility to be re-appointed to the same post.

-The president of Azerbaijan appoints the chairman and deputy chairman of Constitutional Court.

 The chairman of the Constitutional Court is Mr. Farhad Abdullayev and the deputy chairman is Mrs. Sona Salmanova.

-Activity

-The principles of the activity of the Constitutional Court are the following ones: